s4fs/sematacc/README.md

 If you use SematAcc in research activities, please cite as follows:

-    Graziotin, D. and Abrahamsson, P. 2013.
-A Web-based modeling tool for the SEMAT Essence theory of Software Engineering.
-Journal of Open Research Software.
-In Press.
+Graziotin, D. and Abrahamsson, P. A Web-based modeling tool for the SEMAT Essence theory of software engineering.
+Journal of Open Research Software 1, 1 (2013), e4.
+DOI=http://dx.doi.org/10.5334/jors.ad

 EVENT LOGGING